altanai/Ramudroid/robot_controller_rpi_setup/README.md

 update-rc.d  updates  the  System V style init script links /etc/rcrunlevel.d/NNname whose target is the script /etc/init.d/name.
 These links  are  run  by  init  when  it  changes runlevels;  they  are  generally  used  to start and stop system services such as daemons.

-First createa superscript will all commands and copy to /etc/init.d
+First create a superscript will all commands and copy to /etc/init.d
 ```
 /etc/init.d/superscript
 ```